 It’s not only fair, it makes economic sense

 The right to workers’ compensation is not only a question of fairness and good social policy.
 It also makes economic sense under our system of collective liability to spread the financial risk.
 This lowers average costs and levels the playing field among all employers.
 University of Toronto professor Douglas Hyatt’s 2003 study for the Board concluded full coverage would likely have a small and temporary impact on employment.
-Studies by economist Hugh Mackenzie (2008, 2009) detail the benefits of universal coverage for the Board’s financial reform.
+Studies by economists Hugh Mackenzie (2008, 2009) and Boris Kralj (2019) detail the benefits of universal coverage for the Board’s financial reform.

 - Kosny, A. 2009.
 “Invisible workplaces and forgotten workers?
 A case study of occupational safety and health and workers’ compensation coverage in Canadian non-profit organisations.”
 Policy and Practice in Health and Safety 7(2): 93-113 [IWH Research highlight summary]